donovanh/donovanh.github.com/_posts/2017-11-12-stop-hiring.markdown

 ## Horses and carriages

 When we approach hiring people like this, I like to think of it in terms of dating and marriage.
-As a single person I would go on dates.
+As a single person I went on dates.
 Sometimes they'd go well and we'd get on great, we'd maybe even set up another date and get to know each other better.
 But nobody ever proposed marriage after one date.
-That would be madness.
+That is madness.

 Instead we date, maybe even move in together to see how we get on.
 Then if everything is right, only then, maybe, is the subject of marriage brought up.